dbroda/digger/README.md

 # digger
-Dig for data for your tests
+Dig a data for your tests